Connect with others who understand.

 People with lupus are about 2.5 times more likely to develop atherosclerosis compared to those without lupus.
 Immunosuppressive drugs are medications that weaken the immune system’s activity.
 These treatments can help reduce the buildup of plaque in the arteries, which may lower the risk of heart disease.

 Lupus nephritis happens when the immune system attacks the kidneys.
-About 60 percent of people with lupus develop lupus nephritis.
+Up to 60 percent of people with lupus develop lupus nephritis.
 In people who develop lupus nephritis, it usually occurs in the first five years after the first symptoms of lupus appear.
 Over time, kidney damage from lupus can cause kidney failure, which can be life-threatening without proper treatment.

 People with lupus nephritis have a higher risk of death than the general population — about five to eight times higher, according to research.
 However, immunosuppressant drugs have helped many people with lupus nephritis live long lives.
 About 94 percent of people with lupus nephritis live at least five years after diagnosis, and 71 percent live at least 20 years.

 Lupus makes people more prone to infection because the disease can weaken the immune system, making it more difficult to fight off infection-causing germs.
 Additionally, immunosuppressive treatments that help reduce harmful lupus-related inflammation also limit the immune system’s ability to prevent infection.
 People with lupus often need to take steroids for a long time to help control their symptoms.
-Among all the medications used in the treatment of lupus, steroid use increases the risk of infection by far.
+Among all the medications used in the treatment of lupus, steroid use increases the risk of infection the most by far.
 Respiratory (lung), skin, and urinary tract infections are the most common types of infections in people with lupus.

-8. You Can Take Steps To Improve Your Life Expectancy
+You Can Take Steps To Improve Your Life Expectancy

 Treatment advances mean that most people with lupus have a much better outlook today than they did in the past.
 With proper treatment and healthy lifestyle habits, you can live a long and healthy life with lupus.